fredhutchio/tfcb_2019/software/README.md

 ### Windows

 [Notepad++](https://notepad-plus-plus.org) can be downloaded by going to the [Download page](https://notepad-plus-plus.org/downloads/) and selecting the latest release.

+## Spreadsheet program

+Spreadsheet programs are a useful way for us as humans to interact with data.
+The most common of these is Microsoft Excel.
+Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.
+If you are working on a computer owned by Fred Hutch, Microsoft Office (including Excel) is available through the Self Service application.
+If you are working on a personal computer that doesn’t have a spreadsheet program, you can use a free, open source program called LibreOffice.

+Install LibreOffice by going to the installation page.
+The version for your operating system should automatically be selected.
+Click Download Version X.X.X (whichever is the most recent version).
+You will go to a page that asks about a donation, but you don’t need to make one.
+Your download should begin automatically.
+Once the installer is downloaded, double click on it and LibreOffice should install.

 ## Git